Shubhamrawat5/whatsapp-bot/README.md

 1. After downloading and installing Heroku CLI in your system login to heroku cli using `heroku login` in command prompt or powershell.
 2. Add ffmpeg (_for sticker support_) in your heroku app using `heroku buildpacks:add https://github.com/jonathanong/heroku-buildpack-ffmpeg-latest.git -a <your-app-name>`
 3. After adding ffmpeg now add 'Heroku Buildpack for Node.js' using `heroku buildpacks:add https://github.com/heroku/heroku-buildpack-nodejs.git -a <your-app-name>`
-4. Now add 'Heroku Buildpack for tesseract' using `heroku buildpacks:add https://github.com/pathwaysmedical/heroku-buildpack-tesseract`
-5. Now download or clone the whatsapp-bot repo by `git clone https://github.com/Shubhamrawat5/whatsapp-bot.git`
+4. Now download or clone the whatsapp-bot repo by `git clone https://github.com/Shubhamrawat5/whatsapp-bot.git`
-6. Now enter in whatsapp-bot directory using `cd whatsapp-bot` in command prompt or terminal.
+5. Now enter in whatsapp-bot directory using `cd whatsapp-bot` in command prompt or terminal.
-7. Create the remote region using `heroku git:remote -a <your-app-name>`
+6. Create the remote region using `heroku git:remote -a <your-app-name>`
-8. Now push the local repo in your heroku app using `git push heroku master`
+7. Now push the local repo in your heroku app using `git push heroku master`
-9. Now after the deploy process is completed use `heroku logs -a <your-app-name> --tail` to get real time logs from heroku app.
+8. Now after the deploy process is completed use `heroku logs -a <your-app-name> --tail` to get real time logs from heroku app.
-10. In real time logs it will automatically ask you for login using qr code just simple scan the qr code using your whatsapp web section, and you are done.
+9. In real time logs it will automatically ask you for login using qr code just simple scan the qr code using your whatsapp web section, and you are done.

 Now Bot will start working!!